go-spatial/atlante/docker/README.md

 ## Docker Hub

-atlante is hosted on Docker Hub at https://hub.docker.com/r/gospatial/atlante
+`atlante` is hosted on Docker Hub at https://hub.docker.com/r/gospatial/atlante.
+Here's an example of pulling the container and running it locally:

 ``` console
 docker pull gospatial/atlante